jules2689/trudeau/docs/2020-04-17/trudeau.md

 Today's announcement will allow for this kind of work to be done and create jobs people need during this difficult time.
 Through the wells and methane initiatives, we estimate that we will maintain roughly 10, 000 jobs across the country.
 Just because we're in a health crisis doesn't mean we can neglect the environmental crisis.
 We're also working with b.
-D.c. and EDC To expand credit support for at-risk medium-sized energy companis so they can maintain operations and keep employees.[speaking french].
+D.c. and EDC To expand credit support for at-risk medium-sized energy companis so they can maintain operations and keep employees.